dorrahsq/MasterpieceProject/README.md

 •	Rate  <br/> As a buyer user, I can rate the seller and service provider if the appointment done

 •	Edit User  <br/>  As a user I can edit my profile

+•	Add to favorite  <br/>  As a user I can add property to my favorite list